 My incident was years before.
 It starts at the then whites-only church and elementary school, right next door to Mother Emanuel.
 It was graduation night from the eighth grade at Citadel Square Christian School.
 The ceremony was in our church school’s cavernous sanctuary, a place with ornate carvings, a pipe organ—and, if I remember right, a giant golden tub placed above the altar that was used for baptizing the saved.

-Citadel Square Baptist Church (along with its adjoining elementary school) was an imposing neo-gothic building located on the black-white borderlands of Charleston, just off the tourist track.
-It faced Marion Square, the former parade grounds of The Citadel, the Military School of South Carolina.
-The Citadel is a direct successor to a military post set up by the state of South Carolina.
-That post had one mission: to put down potential slave insurrections, like the one planned by freed slave, Denmark Vesey.
-But at Citadel Square Christian School, we used that park for playing kickball.
-We ran around beneath a memorial dedicated to John C. Calhoun, former Vice President of the United States, a hero of the Confederacy.
+Citadel Square Baptist Church (along with its adjoining elementary school) was an imposing neo-gothic building located on Charleston’s black-white borderlands, just off the tourist track.
+It faced Marion Square, the former parade grounds of The Citadel.
+Sometime after the Civil War, The Citadel relocated further uptown.
+This longtime military school (that my father and many male members of my family attended) is a direct successor to a military post set up by the state of South Carolina.
+That post had one mission: to put down potential slave insurrections like the one planned by Denmark Vesey.

 It’s important to know that Emanuel A.M.E. was located at the top of a tall stairway.
 It wasn’t like the other churches we knew.
 It was something of a fort, a place one didn’t enter casually.